bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 # Updating Dashboard Mapping

-The best place to start to udate the dashboard, start by doing a normal update with **git pull** and follow these steps:<br>
+The best place to start to udate the dashboard, start by doing a normal update with **git pull** and follow these steps in the Gitub Update:<br>
 https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/docker_useful_commands..md#download-github-update****

 Management → Kibana → Saved → Objects